vikm2o/tt-scale-flux/README.md

 Make sure to install the dependencies: `pip install -r requirements`.
 The codebase was tested using a single H100 and two H100s (both 80GB variants).

-By default, we use [Gemini 2.0 Flash](https://deepmind.google/technologies/gemini/flash/) as the verifier.
+By default, we use [Gemini 2.0 Flash](https://deepmind.google/technologies/gemini/flash/) as the verifier (you [can use](#controlling-the-verifier) Qwen2.5, too).
 This requires two things:

 * `GEMINI_API_KEY` (obtain it from [here](https://ai.google.dev/gemini-api/docs)).
 * `google-genai` Python [library](https://pypi.org/project/google-genai/).